Birbhum killings: Cal HC asks Delhi CFSL to collect samples from site of incident, orders govt to file report | Law-Order

 - India

-The court asked the state government to file a report in the case before it by 2 pm on Thursday, when the matter will be taken up for hearing again.
+The court asked the state government to produce the case diary/report in the case before it by 2 pm on Thursday, when the matter will be taken up for hearing again.

+It directed the state to ensure that evidence at the place of occurrence remains intact.

-A division bench headed by Chief Justice Prakash Shrivastava, taking up a suo motu petition and a set of PILs, ordered that CCTVs be installed at the crime scene in the presence of district judge, Purba Bardhaman, and recordings be done until further orders.
+A division bench headed by Chief Justice Prakash Shrivastava, taking up a suo motu petition and a set of PILs seeking an independent probe into the incident, ordered immediate installation of CCTV cameras covering all angles of the crime scene in the presence of district judge, Purba Bardhaman, and recordings be done until further orders.

 It asked the DGP to ensure safety of witnesses, including that of a minor boy injured in the arson, in consultation with the district judge, Purba Bardhaman.

+One of the petitioners' lawyer Rabishankar Chatterjee sought that a probe by the CBI be done under the supervision of the high court.

+Claiming that residents of Bogtui were leaving the village out of fear, one petitioner prayed for direction to the police to take confidence-building measures.

-Advocate general representing the government opposed the prayer, stating an SIT was probing the matter and that there was no need to transfer the case to any other agency.
+Advocate general S N Mookherjee representing the state government opposed the prayer, stating an SIT was probing the matter and that there was no need to transfer the case to any other agency.
+He informed the court that 20 arrests have been made so far in connection with the incident.

+Holding that what has happened is deplorable, Mookherjee said ''I am ashamed as a citizen of the state that such a thing has happened.''
+Claiming that he is at a loss for words to comment on the incident, the AG said ''if I were from the area, I would have moved out for some days''.

+Additional Solicitor General Y J Dastur, representing the central probe agency, submitted that the CBI is ready if an investigation by it is ordered by the court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)